reactioncommerce/reaction-docs/developer/installation/installation-windows.md

 ### Install Node

-Download and run the installer from the [NodeJs site](https://nodejs.org)
+Download and run the installer from the [Node.js site](https://nodejs.org) for the latest long-term support (LTS) version, 8.

+**Note:** Reaction is currently not compatible with Node 9.

 ### Install Chocolately